-Once these regulatory changes are approved by OAL and filed with the Secretary of State, Board staff will seek bids for the vendor.
-Once the contract with the Vendor is in place, Board staff will then draft regulations to set the fees for participants in the PHWP.
+Upon approval by OAL and filing with the Secretary of State, Board staff will seek bids for the vendor.
+After the contract with the vendor is in place, Board staff will then draft regulations to set the fees for participants in the PHWP.